cloudogu/k8s-dogu-operator/docs/operations/expand_volume_en.md

 After the restart, the status is updated again.
 The system waits until the actual size equals (or exceeds) the configured minimum.

-This updates both the condition `MeetsMinimumDataVolumeSize` to `True` and the value of the status field `dogu.Status.DataVolumeSize` to the new actual size.
+This updates both the condition `meetsMinVolumeSize` to `True` and the value of the status field `dogu.Status.DataVolumeSize` to the new actual size.